AndrewIrwin/mmab-www/content/opportunities.md

 Irwin and/or Finkel.
 Please send a statement of your interests, a description of your program of study, and an unofficial transcript.

-We have already recruited undergraduate students for summer 2020 and we do not anticipate adding any more undergraduate students to our lab this year.

-# Graduate student and Post-doctoral researcher opportunities
+# Post-doctoral researcher opportunities

-We are recruiting graduate students and post-doctoral fellows to work on the Computational Biogeochemical Modeling of Marine Ecosystems (CBIOMES) project.
+We are recruiting post-doctoral fellows to work on the Computational Biogeochemical Modeling of Marine Ecosystems (CBIOMES) project.
 CBIOMES is an interdisciplinary, multi-institutional project funded by the Simons Foundation to better understand the